 DeviantArt Everyone knows DeviantArt.
 I can't find a youtuber or instagramer that doesn't ask you to visit their page and subscribe.
 While it's a great place to earn money from art, it's also a great way to build a community.
 Having a community of artist definitely helps me get over creative blocks but also helps me prevent them.

 Spruce Rd.
 This website is dedicated to supporting freelancers.
 They have a ton of great resources and offer design assistance as well.
 I mostly pay attention to their newsletters.
 Their topics always give me something new to think about.
 Sometimes, I love to visit their page just for fun.
 I am enamored with their design--clean, simple and straight to the point.

-Brand New I was originally introduce to Brand New by my Boss Simon.
-This website shows the before and afters of rebranded companies, logos or marketing materials.
-It can be very useful when I am looking for a fresh way to do a traditional piece.
-Besides that it is really cool to see the thing that people come up with when rebranding an organization.
-It never fails to inspire me to improve my design skills so I can be that creative.
+BrandNew BrandNew is like Weight Watchers ads for graphic designers.
+It shows the before and afters of rebranded companies including logos and marketing materials.
+It can be very useful when I am looking to simplify and refresh a design.
+Again, it's another inspiring place to see the cool things designers come up with when rebranding.
+It never fails to inspire me to improve my design skills.

 Pinterest The obvious answer is always Pinterest.
 But I think people fail to realize how much Pinterest has.
 There are literally so many pins to either teach you how to do something or just to see what other people have done.
 Each pin usually links to one of the website above or a random blogger.
 Pinterest is always the fastest, most reliable way to get more inspiration.

 Etsy Looking at art people have personally handcrafted really inspires me and, in a way, empowers me.
 I get so engrossed looking at letterpress-ed designs or quirky offerings that are all custom made.
 Every time I visit Etsy, I really have to stop myself from ordering every cool thing I see.